ledrui/Behavioral-cloning-deep-learning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 24 and 64 (model.py lines 168-199)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU layers to introduce nonlinearity (code line 173, 175, 177, 179, 181), and the data is normalized in the model using a Keras lambda layer (code line 172).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 184,186,188).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained `generator()` (code line 51-111) and validated `generator_val()` on different data sets to ensure that the model was not overfitting (code line 113-145) .
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning